 THINK AHEAD

 Ideally, to stick to it and improve your skill and tone, you can buy a flute.
-By adjusting the head joint, flute players can use some beginner flutes, especially the Pearl PF-505 and Yamaha YFL-212, which can be upgraded.
+By adjusting the head joint, flute players can use beginner flutes, especially the Pearl PF-505 and Yamaha YFL-212, which can be upgraded.
 Placing a crafted silver head joint with one of those is like filling it with rocket fuel; for a quarter of the price of a medium flute, the difference is enormous.